Monterey California, USA Travel Guide

 Smart planning allows Monterey to suit various budgets and offers unique charms year-round.

 Stay at HI Monterey Hostel for affordable accommodation.
 Cook your own meals using groceries from supermarkets.
 Utilize MST buses and the free Wave shuttle.
-Focus on free attractions like walking the Coastal Trail, exploring Fisherman's Wharf and Cannery Row (outside the Aquarium), and visiting public beaches.
+Focus on free attractions like walking the Coastal Trail, exploring Fisherman's Wharf and Cannery Row (outside the Aquarium), and exploring public beaches.
 Pack a Reusable water bottle to save on drinks.

 Gray whale migration begins (December-May).
 Monarch butterfly migration (November-February in Pacific Grove).